 Explore federal loans and compare to ensure you understand the terms and features.
 Career Training Smart Option Student Loans that have variable rates can go up over the life of the loan.
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness and deferment benefits, which other student loans are not required to provide.
 Federal loans generally have origination fees, but are available to students regardless of income.

 Interest rates for the Fixed Repayment Option are higher than interest rates for the Interest Repayment Option.
-You’re charged interest and your selected repayment option applies starting at disbursement, while in school, and during your six-month separation or grace period.
+You're charged interest starting at disbursement, while in school, during your separation/grace period, and until the loan is paid in full.
+The repayment option that is selected will apply during the in-school and separation/grace periods.
 When you enter principal and interest repayment, Unpaid Interest will be added to your Current Principal.
 Variable rates may increase over the life of the loan.
 Advertised variable rates reflect the starting range of rates and may vary outside of that range over the life of the loan.
 Advertised APRs assume a $10,000 loan to a borrower whose planned term for enrollment is approximately one academic year with no other Sallie Mae loans.

 Borrower or cosigner must enroll in auto debit through Sallie Mae.
 The rate reduction benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
 This benefit may be suspended during periods of forbearance or deferment, if available for the loan.